 |Business development services voucher||Helps young entrepreneurs to access quality business support from approved service providers through vouchers, ranging in value from R1 500 to R23 000.|

 |Take it to the People project||Launched recently to create locally based economic opportunities for young people.
-The project focuses on income-generation and self-employment for young people living in 21 urban and rural areas identified as significant “poverty pockets”.
+The project focuses on income generation and self-employment for young people living in 21 urban and rural areas identified as significant “poverty pockets”.
 The project aims to develop local solutions to unemployment by investigating options for youth development in the form of micro and small businesses and co-operatives.
 It will work in conjunction with local municipalities and donors.|

 |Contact, information & counselling||Aim to reach more than 730 000 young people over the next three years, offering information and counselling support regarding career development, employment and entrepreneurship through a youth line, advisory centres and an Internet portal.
 The first 12 of 33 planned advisory centres have already opened in the provinces of Gauteng, KwaZulu-Natal, Limpopo, Northern Cape, North West, and Western Cape.|

 |School to Work||Is designed to transfer high-level technical skills and to facilitate work experience for unemployed matric and tertiary graduates.
-It also aims to introduce black youth into previously inaccessible careers, such as IT and accounting.|
+It also aims to introduce black youth to previously inaccessible careers, such as IT and accounting.|

 |Youth Service||Focuses on unemployed youth who have no tertiary education, enabling them to acquire the skills, competencies and experience they require to achieve economic independence.
 This is done through a structured learning programme and accredited through a SETA.|

-Small, Micro and Medium Enterprises (SMME’s) Support
+Small, Micro and Medium Enterprises (SMME’s) Support: Access to Funds

 The institutions listed in the table below support small businesses.